Kansas combines PCR and antigen tests in the total tests figure reported on the state's dashboard.

 On July 15, 2020, Kansas began reporting additional data from hospitals, and at that time, data for the Now hospitalized metric was only available through July 10.

-From July 1–July 3, 2020, we reported incorrect numbers for Kansas Cases or Positive PCR tests (people).
+From July 1–July 3, 2020, we reported incorrect numbers for Kansas Cases or Confirmed cases.
 We have corrected the error.

 As of May 7, 2020, confirmed and probable cases are included in the case totals.